zappala/cedarhills-blog/content/candidate-questions.md

 **Chris Fowler**: We do need to take a detailed look.
 Have we lost business development options because of this?
 It is certainly time to revisit this with major input coming from residents.

+**Ben Bailey**: I suggest that the language be clear as to what exactly is allowed within the different zoning areas.

 ## Question 6